Amishakumari544/Javascript_Practise/JavaScript/001/Readme.md

 * Bookmark Application
 * Function and get form Values
 * How to store data in local storage
-* The 4 functionalities of the main/master node
-* How the pods communicate with each other ? (basic)

 ## Sources Used